 Assigning a WordPress Template Type

 When you click on a blog template, you can click on the “Template Info” in the properties on the right.
-The “WordPress Template” drop down allows you to choose one of the standard WordPress layouts that you want this page to be used for.
-The basic options are in the drop down along with the option for a custom template which can use the WordPress Template Hierarchy.
+The “WordPress Template” drop-down allows you to choose one of the standard WordPress layouts that you want this page to be used for.
+The basic options are in the drop-down along with the option for a custom template that can use the WordPress Template Hierarchy.

 Assigning Text Placeholders